 - Provide dietitians with assistance researching food, nutrition, or food service systems.

-When polled, Dietetic Technicians say the following skills are most frequently used in their jobs:
+Dietetic Technicians state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Speaking: Talking to others to convey information effectively.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Service Orientation: Actively looking for ways to help people.